 4.2 Correct pruning techniques by trained operators

 Pruning can be defined as the directed and purposeful cutting of a plant towards a predetermined end.
 It is the selected removal, for a specific reason, of any part of a plant.
-In this case, the removal of branches which do or may interfere with powerlines, poles or street lights.
+In this case, the removal of branches that do or may interfere with powerlines, poles or street lights.
 All pruning is at a biological cost to the tree so all pruning should only target the problem area.

 In the early days of the “Tree Care for Electricity Workers” course the learning curve for us was extremely steep.
 Horticulturists are vocal critics of most street tree pruning as the result often looks nothing like the tree in the textbook; there is nothing like having to make real decisions on a site to change one’s perspective.
 The early methods involved removing stubs and branches back to branch collars with particular emphasis on the area beneath the wires.
 This tended to leave a relatively bare centre with ‘wings’ ie. a technique sometimes referred to as “gully” cutting.
 This technique allowed lots of light into the centre which encouraged more epicormic shoots.
 Whilst these epicormic shoots were perhaps slightly less vigorous than those from lopped stubs they still presented a problem.
 The general response was to remove them entirely.